irevived1/irevived1.github.io/_posts/2016-07-17-ruby_command_line_argument.markdown

 ---
 layout: post
 title:  "Ruby Command Line Argument"
-date:   2016-07-17 19:52:48 +0000
+date:   2016-07-17 15:52:48 -0400
 ---

+07.17.2016

+Ruby Command Line Argument

 We have all used command line arguments one way or the other if have ever properly used the terminal.
 In fact, bash commands are filled with commands with arguments.
 For example:

 	cd ../to/some/path

-*in this case, ‘../to/some/path is the argument for the cd command*
+*in this case, ‘../to/some/path' is the argument for the cd command*

 	cp file1.txt file2.txt